Lovely-Sim-Racing/lovely-track-data/README.md

 ```
 # name          (String) - The full human readable track name
+# trackId       (String) - The trackId as it appears in SimHub
 # country       (String) - (OPTIONAL) The track's country code (ISO 3166 Alpha 2)
 # year          (Int)    - (OPTIONAL) The track's active year
 # length        (Int)    - (OPTIONAL) Length of the track in meters